viamin/homebridge-broadlink-rm/README.md

 Thank you!

+## Installation

+This plugin can be added via the Web interface, or if you perfer the terminal: npm install -g homebridge-broadlink-rm-pro
+For more information, refer to the [documentation](https://broadlink.kiwicam.nz/#installation).

 ## Documentation

 **Documentation can be found [here](https://broadlink.kiwicam.nz).** If you have any trouble after reading through the information please raise an issue and we'll help out as best we can.